Israel's first liberal rabbi MP swims against Orthodox tide

-JERUSALEM (AFP) - The first liberal rabbi in Israel's parliament, Mr Gilad Kariv, has his sights set on ending the monopoly of the ultra-Orthodox on many aspects of everyday life in the Jewish state.
+JERUSALEM • The first liberal rabbi in Israel's Parliament, Mr Gilad Kariv, has his sights set on ending the monopoly of the ultra-Orthodox on many aspects of everyday life in the Jewish state.

-"The only subject on which people of the right and the left agree by a great majority is the relationship between religion and the state," Mr Kariv told AFP in an interview in his parliamentary office in Jerusalem.
+"The only subject on which people of the right and the left agree by a great majority is the relationship between religion and the state," Mr Kariv said.

 Israeli Jews need the services of Orthodox rabbis to marry or divorce, public transport grinds to a halt on the Sabbath, and religious dietary laws apply in all public institutions, including the army and schools.